 Your toddler is growing by leaps and bounds at this stage.
-By age two, most toddlers have a vocabulary of 50 words or more, are able to put together two to three-word phrases and comprehend simple instructions like “Go here,” and “Put the ball down.”1
+By age two, most toddlers have a vocabulary of 50 words or more, are able to put together two to three-word phrases, and comprehend simple instructions like “Go here” and “Put the ball down.”1

 Look Who’s Talking

 Your three-year-old is a great conversationalist.
-He probably has some 600 to 900 words in his vocabulary by now.3 This is also the stage when he starts communicating his emotions and feelings.
+He probably has between 600 to 900 words in his vocabulary by now.3 This is also the stage when he starts communicating his emotions and feelings.
 And you can look forward to him delighting you with stories of how his day went every day.